Honestly, I’m so excited to write this blog today. Combining two of my favorite things. Business and Tarot.

 Once you are confident with your tarot reading you can move on and give readings to friends and family.
 This will help you to gain confidence in your intuitive reading skills.
 You’ll need these skills if you want to start a tarot business.

 If you want a little more in-depth help when it comes to beginning your tarot journey check out my beginner’s guide to tarot.

 Now, just like every time I start a new business, you might feel a little overwhelmed by this all.
 However, it is important to remember that the journey should be lots of fun too, and assuming tarot is a big passion of yours you’ll be learning every day.

 Enjoy it along the way without losing sight of the end goal to work on Tarot from home.
-Because that end goal is that you will be earning money from something you love to do, I suggest following our step-by-step guide on how to start a Tarot business and you’re well on your way to setting up your very own tarot shop.
+Because if the end goal is that you will want to earn money from something you love to do, then I suggest following our step-by-step guide on how to start a Tarot business and you’re going to be well on your way to setting up your very own tarot shop.